sybrew/the-seo-framework/readme.txt

 **Summarized:**
 /
 * New features in a minor release?
 Yes!
-* TODO Schedules posts, when posted, now also trigger sitemap cache flush pinging.
+* Schedules posts, when posted, now also trigger sitemap cache flush pinging.
 * TODO There's now a fallback image uploader.
 * This update also fixes a few bugs, namely with character encoding in the admin area.